 There are as always similarities and differences across the four communities.
-The comparison of the community strategic plans highlighted the community as a common theme across all the councils.

 Similarities exist in the diversity of communities with over one third of the population speaking English and another language at home.
 Kogarah, Canterbury, Hurstville and Rockdale belongs to a cluster of New South Wales councils that have good English, high educational attendance, high year 12 achievements and a high ratio or professional to trade qualifications (NIER, March 2013).